 On January 30, 2024, the Company and certain of its subsidiaries and ATW Special Situations I LLC ("ATW I") entered into an Amendment and Exchange Agreement (the "Amendment and Exchange Agreement"), pursuant to which ATW I transferred its existing 5% Original Issue Discount Senior Secured Convertible Debenture to the Company in exchange for a new Original Issue Discount Exchanged Senior Secured Convertible Debenture due September 9, 2026 (the "New Debenture") in the aggregate principal amount of \$29,591,600.
 The Amendment and Exchange Agreement provides for certain amendments to the Securities Purchase Agreement dated December 16, 2021, as amended, and contains certain covenants of the Company to, among other items, hold one or more stockholder meetings in respect of the shares of the Company's common stock underlying the New Debentures and obtain certain voting agreements related thereto.
-In addition, on January 30, 2024, the Company and certain of its subsidiaries entered into additional Amendment and Exchange Agreements with Material Impact Fund II, L.P.
-(MIF) and SLS Family Irrevocable Trust on substantially similar terms, pursuant to which MIF and SLS Family Irrevocable Trust transferred their existing 5% Original Issue Discount Senior Secured Convertible Debentures to the Company in exchange for New Debentures in the aggregate principal amount of \$5,102,000 and \$1,836,720, respectively.
+In addition, on January 30, 2024, the Company and certain of its subsidiaries entered into additional Amendment and Exchange Agreements with Material Impact Fund II, L.P. ("MIF") and SLS Family Irrevocable Trust ("SLS") on substantially similar terms, pursuant to which MIF and SLS transferred their existing 5% Original Issue Discount Senior Secured Convertible Debentures to the Company in exchange for New Debentures in the aggregate principal amount of \$5,102,000 and \$1,836,720, respectively.

-The New Debentures provide for, among other items: (a) an interest rate of 5% per annum, payable quarterly in shares of the Company's common stock (if the conditions described therein are met) and/or in cash, at the Company's option; (b) conversion by the holder into shares of the Company's common stock at any time (subject to limitations on conversion described therein); (c) a conversion price of 0.4582 (subject to adjustment as provided therein) with shares of the Company's common stock issuable on conversion determined by dividing 120% of the applicable "conversion amount" (as defined in the New Debenture) by the conversion price; (d) prior to the date of sale of the Company's common stock (or equivalents) in one or in a series of transactions resulting in net cash proceeds to the Company of at least \$30 million an alternate conversion price at the lower of (1) \$0.4582 (subject to adjustment as provided therein) and (2) the greater of a floor price of 0.0878 (subject to adjustment as provided therein) and 98% of the lowest volume-weighted average price ("VWAP") of the Company's shares of commons stock during the applicable 10-trading day period (subject to payment in cash if the applicable VWAP calculation is less than the floor price), and an interest conversion rate of 90% of such alternate conversion price; and (d) an option by the holder to extend the maturity date by an additional year.
+The New Debentures provide for, among other items: (a) an interest rate of 5% per annum, payable quarterly in shares of the Company's common stock (if the conditions described therein are met) and/or in cash, at the Company's option; (b) conversion by the holder into shares of the Company's common stock at any time (subject to limitations on conversion described therein); (c) a conversion price of \$0.4582, on a pre Reverse Stock Split basis, (subject to adjustment as provided therein) with shares of the Company's common stock issuable on conversion determined by dividing 120% of the applicable "conversion amount" (as defined in the New Debenture) by the conversion price; (d) prior to the date of sale of the Company's common stock (or equivalents) in one or in a series of transactions resulting in net cash proceeds to the

+Company of at least \$30 million an alternate conversion price at the lower of (1) \$0.4582, on a pre Reverse Stock Split basis, (subject to adjustment as provided therein) and (2) the greater of a floor price of \$0.0878, on a pre Reverse Stock Split basis, (subject to adjustment as provided therein) and 98% of the lowest volume-weighted average price ("VWAP") of the Company's shares of commons stock during the applicable 10-trading day period (subject to payment in cash if the applicable VWAP calculation is less than the floor price), and an interest conversion rate of 90% of such alternate conversion price; and (e) an option by the holder to extend the maturity date by an additional year.